mefranklin6/Extron-Frontend-API/README.md

 After the server receives a call to the test endpoint, it is the responsibility of the server to discover information about the processor, including its' current state.
 Keep in mind that the processor may have connected to the server because its' previous server failed, so the new server needs to respond accordingly.

+### Upon Receiving Data

+When the server receives unsolicited data from a processor, the server must send a reply of either a command (ex: immediately update the level on a slider) or an `"ACK"` if the server has no command to send at the time.

 ## Known Issues

 All issues and the roadmap for future releases is in the Github issue tracker.